celery/celery/docs/userguide/tasks.rst

 The current default keyword arguments are:

-* logfile
+:task_id: The unique id of the executing task.

+:task_name: Name of the currently executing task.

+:task_retries: How many times the current task has been retried.
+               An integer starting at ``0``.

+:task_is_eager: Set to :const:`True` if the task is executed locally in
+                the client, kand not by a worker.

-    The log file, can be passed on to :meth:`~celery.task.base.Task.get_logger` to gain access to
+:logfile: The log file, can be passed on to
+          :meth:`~celery.task.base.Task.get_logger` to gain access to
           the workers log file.
 See `Logging`_.

-* loglevel

-    The loglevel used.
+:loglevel: The current loglevel used.

-* task_id

-    The unique id of the executing task.

-* task_name

-    Name of the executing task.

-* task_retries

-    How many times the current task has been retried.
-    An integer starting at ``0``.

-* task_is_eager

-    Set to :const:`True` if the task is executed locally in the client, and not by a worker.

-* delivery_info

-  Additional message delivery information.
-This is a mapping containing the exchange and routing key used to deliver this task.
-It's used by e.g. :meth:`~celery.task.base.Task.retry` to resend the task to the same destination queue.
+:delivery_info: Additional message delivery information.
+This is a mapping
+                containing the exchange and routing key used to deliver this task.
+It's used by e.g. :meth:`~celery.task.base.Task.retry`
+                to resend the task to the same destination queue.

   **NOTE** As some messaging backends doesn't have advanced routing capabilities, you can't trust the availability of keys in this mapping.